The Art of Gathering by Priya Parker – Notes from a Community Book Club & Resources

 What might we do together in the future?

 What do you commit to doing after this event as an individual?

 The Art of Gathering & Supporting People

-Facilitate meaningful and structured gatherings to cope with the impact on mental health in a context of grief, unprecedented time of losses.
+Facilitate meaningful and structured gatherings to cope with the impact on mental health in the context of grief and unprecedented times of loss.
 Help people to process together with rituals you hold.

 When you live in different worlds, be outside a little bit of your both worlds to see both worlds.
 Navigate what you bring ahead, invent, bring along for the ride, and leave behind when you host gatherings with purpose.